 There’s more local breakfast and brunch places than you can count in Hamilton so narrowing them down to a “best of” list is a daunting task, but we’re confident that you’ll be happy with our picks.
 From breakfast sandwiches and eggs benny, to pancakes and home fries — we got you covered.

-The breakfast, served weekdays until 11 am and weekends until 2 pm, is classically delicious.
+This east coast warf inspired spot now serves breakfast earlier, starting at 8 am on Fridays to Mondays and 9 am the rest of the week.
 They serve up all the favourites — bacon and eggs, pancakes, hashbrowns, and eggs benedict.
-If you’re looking for a breakfast that’s going to keep you full all morning and power you through your day, visit the Harbour Diner.
+If you’re looking for a breakfast that’s going to keep you full all morning and power you through your day, this is a great option.

 Looking for a great brunch spot to bring the whole family?
 Breezy Corners is the place for you.
 This diner-inspired, family-run restaurant has a little bit of something for all ages and appetites.